Arthur Wellesley, 1st Duke of Wellington: Battle of Waterloo

 The French army now fiercely attacked the Coalition all along the line with the culminating point being reached when Napoleon sent forward the Imperial Guard at 19:30.
 The attack of the Imperial Guards was mounted by five battalions of the Middle Guard, and not by the Grenadiers or Chasseurs of the Old Guard.
 Marching through a hail of canister and skirmisher fire and severely outnumbered, the 3,000 or so Middle Guardsmen advanced to the west of La Haye Sainte and proceeded to separate into three distinct attack forces.
 One, consisting of two battalions of Grenadiers, defeated the Coalition's first line and marched on.
-Chassé's relatively fresh Dutch division was sent against them, and Allied artillery fired into the victorious Grenadiers' flank.
+David Hendrik Chassé's relatively fresh Dutch division was sent against them, and Allied artillery fired into the victorious Grenadiers' flank.
 This still could not stop the Guard's advance, so Chassé ordered his first brigade to charge the outnumbered French, who faltered and broke.

-Further to the west, 1,500 British Foot Guards under Maitland were lying down to protect themselves from the French artillery.
+Further to the west, 1,500 British Foot Guards under Peregrine Maitland were lying down to protect themselves from the French artillery.
 As two battalions of Chasseurs approached, the second prong of the Imperial Guard's attack, Maitland's guardsmen rose and devastated them with point-blank volleys.
 The Chasseurs deployed to counter-attack but began to waver.
 A bayonet charge by the Foot Guards then broke them.
 The third prong, a fresh Chasseur battalion, now came up in support.
 The British guardsmen retreated with these Chasseurs in pursuit, but the latter were halted as the 52nd Light Infantry wheeled in line onto their flank and poured a devastating fire into them and then charged.
 Under this onslaught, they too broke.

 The last of the Guard retreated headlong.
 Mass panic ensued through the French lines as the news spread: "La Garde recule.
 Sauve qui peut!" ("The Guard is retreating.
 Every man for himself!").
 Wellington then stood up in Copenhagen's stirrups, and waved his hat in the air to signal an advance of the Allied line just as the Prussians were overrunning the French positions to the east.
 What remained of the French army then abandoned the field in disorder.
 Wellington and Blücher met at the inn of La Belle Alliance, on the north–south road which bisected the battlefield, and it was agreed that the Prussians should pursue the retreating French army back to France.
 The Treaty of Paris was signed on 20 November 1815.

-After the victory, the Duke supported proposals that a medal be awarded to all British soldiers who participated in the Waterloo campaign, and on 28 June 1815, he wrote to the Duke of York suggesting: ... the expediency of giving to the non-commissioned officers and soldiers engaged in the Battle of Waterloo a medal.
+After the victory, the Duke supported proposals that a medal be awarded to all British soldiers who participated in the Waterloo campaign, and on 28 June 1815 he wrote to the Duke of York and Albany suggesting: ... the expediency of giving to the non-commissioned officers and soldiers engaged in the Battle of Waterloo a medal.
 I am convinced it would have the best effect in the army, and if the battle should settle our concerns, they will well deserve it.The Waterloo Medal was duly authorised and distributed to all ranks in 1816.